-Data, be it first-party or third-party, allows QSRs and chains to track things like order location, order preferences, and order frequency.
-These data points give restaurant chains and QSRs the insights they need to optimize their existing operations (menu offerings, inventory, operating hours, etc.) and marketing strategies.
+Data allows QSRs and chains to track things like order location, order preferences, and order frequency.
+These inputs give chain restaurants the insights they need to optimize operations (menu, inventory, hours, etc.) and marketing strategies.

 Most importantly, data allows for the cultivation of increasingly personalized interactions with consumers that enhance brand loyalty by as much as 30%.

 For chain restaurants, obtaining lift in diner loyalty has never been so vital because the industry is saturated with choice.
 Right now there are more than one million restaurants in the United States alone.
 More choices mean more competition, and that competition means restaurants have to work harder than ever to win new diners (a reality that makes the retention of existing diners all the more important).

 In a world where consumers demand speed, personalization, and ease, restaurant chains have to pursue of data-based optimization.

 For chain restaurants, the most valuable data comes from mobile ordering.